adaliea/adaliea.github.io/_posts/2025-10-16-I-Dont-Talk-About-Being-Trans.md

 Seeing the double-take TSA did when looking at my ID was so funny and euphoric.

 My summer internship was also amazing.
-I was just a full-time girl nerding out about Rust and figuring out what the heck Kubernetes is.
+I was just a full-time girl, nerding out about Rust and figuring out what the heck Kubernetes is.
 My confidence grew working and socializing with my coworkers who only ever knew me as a woman, Adalie.
 I regularly wore skirts and feminine tops and was accepted%$I know that this is sadly not a universal experience$% as who I am without a second thought.